readyready15728/misc/vice-sound-on-raspberry-pi.md

 but I didn't know how to make it permanent.
-With a further look at the documentation I found an approach that ultimately unraveled the mystery: it is possible to dump the current configuration to the configuration file in the
+With a further look at the documentation I found an approach that ultimately unraveled the mystery: it is possible to dump the current configuration to the configuration file in the emulator.
-emulator: it is possible to dump the current configuration to the configuration file in the emulator.
 After I did this, I saw where the configuration was *actually* dumped, which was `~/.vice/sdl-vicerc`.
 I then made the changes to ensure that what I had achieved through the menu system was made permanent:

 ```
 SoundDeviceName="alsa"